john-davanzo/cs61_final_project_john_devon/milestone_3/README.md

-# Project Milestone 2 - Movie Analysis Database Implementation Details
+# Project Milestone 3 - Database Implementation Details
 Below are the details of how we imported and prepared our data as well as how we built our database.

 ## Schema Creation in MySQL